AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 writing via the issue tracker.
 Zero-Consultation Rule applies.

 **How to engage:**
-File a `Certification_Filing.md` issue marked Tier 2.
+File a `10-audit-request.yml` issue marked Tier 2.
 The Architect will confirm the 30-day assessment window and invoice.
 Engagements are taken sequentially.
+See intake schedule above.

 ---